generates/pull-request-action/README.md

-# Commit Action
+# Pull Request Action
-> Automate git commits with GitHub Actions
+> Automate pull requests with GitHub Actions

 ## About